marksweiss/sofine/README.md

 ## How HTTP Data Retrieval Plugins Work and How to Write Them

 You may also implement plugins as HTTP servers.
 In this case you can implement your plugin in any language you want.
-You call HTTP server plugins the same way you call Python plugins. `sofine` will dynamically construct the URL to call using the following elements: the value you set in the environment variable `SOFINE_HTTP_PLUGIN_URL`, the value you pass for `plugin_name` and the value you pass for `plugin_group`.
+You call HTTP server plugins the same way you call Python plugins, using either the CLI API or the REST API. `sofine` will dynamically construct the URL to call your HTTP plugin using the following elements:

+* the value you set in the environment variable `SOFINE_HTTP_PLUGIN_URL`
+* the value you pass for `plugin_name`
+* the value you pass for `plugin_group`

 For example, assuming you have set `SOFINE_HTTP_PLUGIN_URL` to be `http://localhostthis `sofine` call: